Configuration & State Management

 annotations?: {

-open?: boolean; // Default: false (Sidebar panel)
+open?: boolean; // Default: false (Sidebar panel, opening also shows annotations)

 showCloseButton?: boolean; // Default: true